125 Degrees F To C

 • Q: Can I use an online converter instead of the formula?

 • A: Yes, many online converters can quickly perform Fahrenheit to Celsius conversions.
-However, understanding the underlying formula is beneficial for broader comprehension.
+That said, understanding the underlying formula is beneficial for broader comprehension.

 • Q: What if I need to convert a temperature below freezing (0°C or 32°F)?